 You will need to provide copies of the above items when you submit your petition.
 Near the end of your first year’s residence, you can petition for in-state status.

 It is the student’s responsibility to obtain the petition from the Tuition Classification Officer.
 These petitions are not kept in the department office.

 Steps in the Petitioning Process

-- Attend a residency orientation to obtain detailed information regarding Colorado residency requirements, the petitioning process, petitioning deadlines, and to obtain a Petition for In-State Tuition Classification.
+- Attend a residency orientation to obtain detailed information regarding Colorado residency requirements, the petitioning process, petitioning deadlines and a Petition for In-State Tuition Classification.
 If you are unable to attend a residency orientation, contact Student Financial Services.

 - Complete the Petition for In-State Tuition Classification and attach all required documentation.
 The burden of proof to provide clear and convincing evidence of eligibility for Colorado residency is on the petitioner.

 - We recommend you submit your completed petition by the priority deadline to submit petition.
 Petitions must be submitted no later than the deadline date.

 - Mailed petitions must be postmarked by the deadline date.